| | |

 Opera

-The opera and ballet season is in full swing at Christmas, with spectacular productions staged at all three Prague opera houses: Prague State Opera, Estates Theatre and National Theatre. | |
+The opera and ballet season is in full swing at Christmas, with spectacular productions staged at the three Prague opera houses: Prague State Opera, Estates Theatre and National Theatre. | |

 |